ST10520467/MyimadAssignment2-/README.md

 ## Utilisation of GitHub and GitHub actions

-* **On GitHub we must make a read me file where this document and other documents will be submitted.
+* On GitHub we must make a read me file where this document and other documents will be submitted.
-* **We also must test our app on GitHub to ensure the app functions properly.
+* We also must test our app on GitHub to ensure the app functions properly.
-* **GitHub is the place where the user interface and code will be handed in.
+* GitHub is the place where the user interface and code will be handed in.
-* **Making use of GitHub actions to run tests and build my code which will help make sure that the code will not only work on just my computer.
+* Making use of GitHub actions to run tests and build my code which will help make sure that the code will not only work on just my computer.

+## The design considerations
+The design of the 3 User Interfaces is supposed to appeal to the eye; The use interfaces should be an excellent appeal with exceptional usability and perfect consistency.
+All the correct buttons must be added to the 3 user interfaces in order to have a use friendly interface and an easy-to-use app for everyone that uses it.

 ##  Documentation